rfoel/bulma-toast/README.md

 ## Options

-The plugin comes with 5 options:
+The plugin comes with 5 options to be used as a JavaScript object:

 - `message`: The actual message to be displayed.
 - `type`: Essentially a Bulma's css class.
 It can be `is-primary`, `is-link`, `is-info`, `is-success`, `is-warning`, `is-danger`, or any other custom class.
 Default is a whitesmoke background with dark text as shown [here](https://bulma.io/documentation/elements/notification).
 - `duration`: Duration of the notification in milliseconds.
+Default is `2000` milliseconds.
 - `position`: Position where the notification will be shown.
 The default is top-right, so if you want it to be on the left just add `is-left` to this option.
 Similarly, add `is-bottom` to be displayed at the bottom, or `is-center` to be centered.
 It can also be done with multiple classes like `is-bottom is-left`.
 - `dismissible`: Whether the notification is dismissible or not.
 Default is `false`.